-&lt;sup>75 Cambridge Econometrics (2008): Selective State aid means that criteria and procedures for granting State aid are based on conditions such as quality or originality, where experts apply this criteria to evaluate projects.
+The Cambridge Econometrics (2008): Selective State aid means that criteria and procedures for granting State aid are based on conditions such as quality or originality, where experts apply this criteria to evaluate projects.
 Automatic State aid is where criteria and procedures are based on conditions set forth by applicable rules without involving any discretionary judgement by experts (e.g., grant of a support on basis of box office revenues).

 revenues).
-Naturally, these estimates are subject to a number of caveats.

 They only look at the budget - excluding tax incentives - of funding bodies with annual budgets that exceed €1 million.

-&lt;sup>77 See S/WPGR/25 and addenda.
-As of the last Secretariat Note compiling subsidies mentioned in TPR reports (March 2007), subsidies in audiovisual services had been mentioned in relation to 17 WTO Members (counting the European Communities as one).
+TPR reports (March 2007), subsidies in audiovisual services had been mentioned in relation to 17 WTO Members (counting the European Communities as one).
 These are: Argentina, Australia, Benin, Burkina Faso, Burundi, Canada, the European Communities, the Gambia, Jamaica, the Republic of Korea, Mexico, New Zealand, Paraguay, Singapore, Chinese Taipei, Tanzania, the United States.
 The S/WPGR/W/25 series have a number of limitations (see page 1 of S/WPGR/W/25), one of which is that TPR reports are not intended to provide a

-76. Public funding of the television sector is also important.
-In the European Union, for example, the European Audiovisual Observatory estimates that public funding (e.g. grants, license fees) for public radio and television companies amounted to $\in 22.9$ billion in 2006.
+- 76. Public funding of the television sector is also important.
+In the European Union, for example, the European Audiovisual Observatory estimates that public funding (e.g. grants, license fees) for public radio and television companies amounted to €22.9 billion in 2006.
 This represented 69 per cent of these companies' revenues and 26 per cent of the net revenues of all radio and television companies.
 In Canada, the Canadian Television Fund has contributed C\$2.7 billion over its 12-year history (C\$242 million in 2007/08) for the development, production and broadcasting of Canadian-made programming.

-77. A number of countries are also re-orienting their financial support to promote the production of audiovisual content available for digital distribution and to promote digital infrastructure (cinemas, terrestrial television).
+Canadian-made programming. - 77.
+A number of countries are also re-orienting their financial support to promote the production of audiovisual content available for digital distribution and to promote digital infrastructure (cinemas, terrestrial television).
 Another important trend in terms of government support, for the film industry in particular, is the granting of incentives to attract foreign productions (e.g. location shooting).
-Competition to attract film shootings often also involves sub-central entities, for example provinces in Canada or States in the United States, as well as municipalities or regional governments.

-78. Another policy tool used by several governments is content quotas, whereby a proportion of television or radio broadcast time, or screen time at cinemas, are reserved to domestic content, be it music, television programming, motion pictures or advertising.
+Competition to attract film shootings often also involves sub-central entities, for example provinces in Canada or States in the United States, as well as municipalities or regional governments.81 - 78.
+Another policy tool used by several governments is content quotas, whereby a proportion of television or radio broadcast time, or screen time at cinemas, are reserved to domestic content, be it music, television programming, motion pictures or advertising.
 Such quotas are more commonly used in the television and radio segments.
 Screen quotas less so, although a number of countries still apply them or at least have laws permitting their application.
 Domestic content obligations may also relate to television channels, as well as to advertising and dubbing.
 Other trade barriers in the sector are varied and include foreign equity restrictions (especially as regards TV and radio broadcasting), limits on the number of operators, discriminatory taxes, limitations on the capacity of foreign channels to use proportions of advertising time to target the local market, and restrictions on the movement of personnel, for example, requirements that foreign productions contract a proportion of local cast or crews.
 Other measures with an effect on trade include non-discriminatory cross-ownership limits to ensure plurality of viewpoints in the media, and must-carry rules, which typically require certain national channels to be offered on cable and satellite television platforms.